-Graduate employability is a strong focus within the Performing Arts provision and the appointment of a Director of Employability and Director of Enterprise brings leadership, consistency and direction to the existing initiatives across the Department.
+Graduate employability is a strong focus within the Performing Arts provision and the appointment of the Coordinator for Employability brings leadership, consistency and direction to the existing initiatives across the Department.
 All of our Programmes are underpinned by the University’s Employability and Enterprise Strategies as the constant themes of entrepreneurship and opportunity recognition are at the centre of our practice.

 The degree programmes in the Department have individual employability strategies for preparing students in flexible ways for future employment, equipping them with a competitive, relevant set of subject-specific knowledge understanding and practical skills, alongside a comprehensive set of graduate intellectual and transferable skills.
 Emphasis is given to providing a wide range of skills development and practice in supporting students to appreciate the value of entrepreneurial engagement.

 Modules developing technical skills are offered, while others address employability via the programming of speakers and workshops from visiting industry specialists and practitioners.
 The University Careers Service deliver talks on applying skills analysis, on creating personal on-line presence, on interviews, on creating CVs, and on alternative career destinations for performing arts students.

 Central to our work is the support of the Employer Advisory Panel (EAP) and alongside EHU-Arts Hub with a regional and UK membership of more than forty companies.
 Students are encouraged to channel their ideas for enterprise, and develop sustainable business plans with the support of academic staff and panel members to develop relevant external projects with real world contexts.